List Of Top 10 Best Herbal Teas You Should Try!

 Posted by Divya on

-If you’ve been into traditional tea, you might ask - so what exactly is herbal tea?
-Well…the answer lies in the origin.
-Traditional tea is made from a plant called Camellia sinensis, but the herbal tea is made from a combination of herbs, spices, flowers and fruits.
+if you’ve been into traditional tea, you might wonder what herbal tea is. well, the answer lies in the origin. traditional tea is made from a plant called camellia sinensis, but herbal tea is made from a combination of herbs, spices, flowers and fruits.

 10 Best Herbal Teas That Are Good for You Are Listed Below: